-- 4. Use a thermal cutting process, such as plasma arc or oxygen cutting, etc., to make any straight cuts necessary.
-In some cases, this step may not be required, leaving an acceptable retrofit detail that is similar to Figure 5.11(c). - 5.
-Follow the guidelines provided for surface grinding in Section 4.4.
-Grind the entire length of any thermally cut edge (after cooled) removing approximately 1/16 inch of material while maintaining smooth and gradual transitions. - 6.
+- 1. Clean the area to be repaired or retrofitted. - 2.
+Conduct MT or PT at the re-entrant corner, looking for existing fatigue cracks.
+If a crack is located, use the hole drilling techniques provided in Section 3.2, ensuring that the crack tip is removed during Step 2 of this procedure. - 3.
+Using a mag-based drill and a minimum 2-inch diameter annular cutter, drill out the re-entrant corner.
+If a small crack exists, be sure to completely remove the tip with the drilled hole.
+If the crack is too long to be completely removed, use the drilled hole for crack arrest approach discussed in Section 4.2.2.2. - 4.
+Use a thermal cutting process, such as plasma arc or oxygen cutting, etc., to make any straight cuts necessary.
+In some cases, this step may not be required, leaving an acceptable retrofit detail that is similar to Figure 4-11(c). - 5.
+Follow the guidelines provided for surface grinding in Section 3.4.
+Grind the entire length of any thermally cut edge (after it has cooled), removing approximately $\frac{1}{16}$ inch of material while maintaining smooth and gradual transitions. - 6.
 Perform MT or PT after grinding to check for remaining flaws.
 If a flaw is located, continue grinding to remove the flaw while maintaining a smooth cope profile. - 7.
-Paint the repair area using recommendations provided in Section 4.2. - 8.
+Paint the repair area using the techniques provided in Section 3.2. - 8.
 Follow up with typical visual inspections scheduled with the regular inspection cycle for the bridge.